 - Birmingham Children's Hospital

-These centres have teams of specialists who know a lot about retinoblastoma and the best way to treat it.
-The staff might also be able to put you in touch with parents of other children who have already been through diagnosis and treatment.
+There is a lot to think about as a parent and you’re likely to worry about getting the best treatment for your child.
+Talk to the doctors or specialist nurses about any worries that you have.
+They might also be able to put you in touch with other parents of children who have already been through diagnosis and treatment.

 - laser therapy